 The long-standing debate over whether high-fiber foods can help prevent colon cancer appears finally to have been resolved conclusively.
 Following a major review involving nearly two million people, scientists have shown that eating plenty of whole grains and cereals—particularly rice and oats—does indeed protect against these cancers.
 Put brown rice and oats on the menu as often as possible as an easy way to keep your bowels healthy.
-But you’ll want to avoid these 12 foods cancer doctors try never to eat.
+But you’ll want to avoid these foods cancer doctors try to never eat.

 Go for cancer-beating cabbage